freedomzx/KoroneBot/README.md

 Asks the bot to connect to the PyDictionary API to define a given (english) word.

 Order: Send "!define <word>", bot will respond.

+### !eightball

+Asks the bot a question, get a response back.

+Order: Send "eightball <question>", get a response back.

 ### !hangman

 Starts a game of hangman!
 Bot will pick a random word from the RandomWord API, then will send an ASCII image of the hangman board once ready.

 Order: Send "!hangman", repeatedly send "!guess <word>" until either the users win or lose.

-### !help

-Causes the bot to respond with a list of commands, not including custom ones from !addcommand.

-Order: Send "!help", get response.

 ### !insult